MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsMeetingPolicy.md

 ### -MeetingChatEnabledType
 Specifies if users will be able to chat in meetings.
 Possible values are: Disabled, Enabled, and EnabledExceptAnonymous.

+> [!NOTE]
+> Due to a new feature rollout, in order to set the value of MeetingChatEnabledType to Disabled, you will need to also set the value of LobbyChat to disabled.
+> Disable MeetingChatEnabledType command:
+> Install-Module MicrosoftTeams -RequiredVersion 6.6.1-preview -Force -AllowClobber -AllowPrereleaseConnect-MicrosoftTeams Set-CsTeamsMeetingPolicy -Identity Global -MeetingChatEnabledType Disabled -LobbyChat Disabled

 ```yaml
 Type: String
 Parameter Sets: (All)